gabrieljablonski/dgg-chat-bot/README.md

 If the command is invoked using arguments of wrong type, `InvalidCommandArgumentsError` is raised and `on_invalid_arguments()` is called.

-The `Optional` annotation from the `typing` package can be used in conjunction with `optional_args` to selectively enforce certain arguments.
+The `Optional` annotation from the `typing` package can be used to selectively enforce certain arguments, instead of all of them being either optional or not when using `optional_args`.
 Default values can also be set as you'd expect.

 Examples: